Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 While there are lots of comprehensive lists out there, I would strongly recommend you put your phone away and start with your partner instead.
 (Just…errr you know, not right this second.
 Finish reading this first, obviously.)

-So, here’s what in my experience helps in having a clear conversation around punishment.
+So, here’s what in my experience helps in having a clear conversation around punishment:

-• Have a starting point
+- Have a starting point

-• Be clear on punishments vs funishments
+- Be clear on the distinction between punishments vs funishments

-• Use disclaimers
+- Use disclaimers

-• A list of talking points to cover
+- Prepare a list of talking points to cover

 Have a starting point